jrandj/aws-solutions-architect-associate/README.md

 1. AWS VPN.

     * AWS Virtual Private Network solutions establish secure connections between your on-premises networks, remote offices, client devices, and the AWS global network.
 AWS VPN is comprised of two services: AWS Site-to-Site VPN and AWS Client VPN.
-Each service provides a highly-available, managed, and elastic cloud VPN solution to protect your network traffic.
+Each service provides a highly available, managed, and elastic cloud VPN solution to protect your network traffic.

 #### Security, Identity, and Compliance

 1. AWS Artifact.

     * AWS Artifact is your go-to, central resource for compliance-related information that matters to you.
 It provides on-demand access to AWS’ security and compliance reports and select online agreements.
 Reports available in AWS Artifact include our Service Organization Control (SOC) reports, Payment Card Industry (PCI) reports, and certifications from accreditation bodies across geographies and compliance verticals that validate the implementation and operating effectiveness of AWS security controls.
 Agreements available in AWS Artifact include the Business Associate Addendum (BAA) and the Nondisclosure Agreement (NDA).

 1. AWS Audit Manager.

     * Use AWS Audit Manager to map your compliance requirements to AWS usage data with prebuilt and custom frameworks and automated evidence collection.

 1. AWS Certificate Manager (ACM).